Getting started with Claude Code and CircleCI

 Investigating build failures

 This is where the integration really proves its worth.
-When something breaks, you don’t want to go hunting through logs—you want answers.
+When something breaks, you don’t want to go hunting through logs.
+You want answers.

 Ask Claude: